Qaarsut

-Qaarsut (old spelling: Kaersut) is a settlement in Avannaata municipality, in northwestern Greenland.
+Qaarsut (old spelling: Kʼaersut) is a settlement in Avannaata municipality, in northwestern Greenland.
 It is situated on the northeastern shore of the Nuussuaq Peninsula.
 It had 174 inhabitants in 2020.

+Geography

+The village is located on the north coast of the Nuussuaq Peninsula.
+It is at the foot of the 1977 m high Qilertinnguit mountain, which shelters the settlement from the coastal winds.
+Qaarsut is approximately 20 km northwest of the main town of Uummannaq.